10 Second Trimester Must-Haves for Pregnancy - Baby Chick

 MH MYLUNE HOME Ultra Soft Leopard Throw Blanket (51x63 inches) Khaki Microfiber Blanket Plush Warm Reversible Cheetah Blanket Leopard Pattern Throw for Couch Bed Sofa

 Now that you have a pregnancy pillow, you also need a cozy blanket to go with it!
-You want a blanket that will be soft on your skin, not too heavy (to avoid overheating), and not too light (so you stay warm).
-This ultra-soft throw blanket is one of my favorites, and I feel confident it will be one of yours, too!
+You want a blanket that’s soft on your skin, not too heavy (to avoid overheating), and not too light (so you stay warm).
+This ultra-soft throw blanket is one of my favorites for pregnancy and postpartum comfort.
 It’s perfect for snuggling up on the couch or in bed if you’re tired, feel nauseous, or want to put up your feet after a long day.
 I’ve even had my doula clients bring this blanket to the hospital with them for their postpartum room to stay comfortable.
 For the quality and the great price, it’s definitely a must-have!

 6. Nasal Strips